-It was a somewhat typical day at work.
-The office was buzzing with covering New York and COVID.
-The weekend before, we saw friends at a local beer garden.
+The weekend before March 11th, 2020, we saw friends at a local beer garden.
 We joked but not joked that this could be the last time we see each other for awhile.
 The COVID-19 virus was making it’s way down to DC.

 A couple weeks before that lovely outing, we visited the in-laws.
 They lived near a Giant Foods store and we stopped there to pick up supplies.
 We bought lots can goods, non-perishable items, wipes, etc. I thought to myself it was a matter of time before it got to DC.
 We best prepare.

-A few weeks into the pandemic, I like many people, search very hard for toilet paper, flour, alcohol solution.
+A few weeks into it, I like many people, search very hard for toilet paper, flour, alcohol solution.
 I bought a box of motel thin toilet paper for $80.
-I secured 50 lbs of flour.
-I started baking sourdoughs in 2019 and had all the proper setup to bake several loaves a week.
+I secured 50 pounds of flour.
+I started baking sourdoughs in 2019 and had all the proper equipment to bake several loaves a week.
 All the canned goods and dried beans, lentils, mushrooms, etc accumulated in our basement pantry.
 We had plenty of over the counter medicines and including children Tylenol.
 Sara made masks for everyone and including for our 3 year old daughter.
-Meanwhile HR, showed real leadership with constant communication, opening up health benefits, and generally not fucking up in any significant way.
-Hell, we all got a bonus at end of the year — at least there was that.
+Meanwhile HR to their credit, led with constant communication, opening up health benefits, and generally not fucking up in any significant way.
+We even all got a bonus at end of the year -- a first in my time at work.

 I deeply worried about my family in St. Louis.
 I attempted to warn them that the pandemic was moving fast and it was really important to get supplies for the next couple weeks.
 My sister’s husband ended up getting the Alpha strain in early December 2020.
 He survive just fine, thank goodness, and my sister and my niece were spared.

 My mother’s mom passed away at age 82 that summer.
-She was not in good shape it all.
+She was not in good shape when it arrived.
 She lived in El Paso, TX with my aunt and she will often confuse my aunt or other family members.
 She would sometimes go in and out different times of her life.
 She fell ill and was taken to the hospital, where they ( the hospital ) tested her for COVID and came back negative.
 A week later she passed away.
-I sometimes think, COVID testing was not so great that summer and I think she likely died of COVID.
+I sometimes think how COVID testing was not great especially in poorer communities, and in my view I believe she did die of COVID.

 I begged my mom not to travel to Michigan, where she’d be buried.
 My uncle, urged my mother to come.
 This is when Michigan locked down, where if you recall, was pretty strict.
 I remembered reading that some folks getting COVID at funerals, and dying from that.
 Mom stayed put, thank goodness.
 I convinced her by explicitly telling her and my dad, “I don’t want you to go because I think you might die.
 And I don’t want to bury you after you buried your mom.”